Pigs on the Wing

-The title comes from an expression used by British pilots during World War II to describe enemy fighters in a plane's blindspot.

 Composition

 The song is divided into two parts, which are the first and last tracks of the album.
 Both are in stark contrast to the album's middle three songs.
-Without the inclusion of this track on Animals, Waters thought the album "would have just been a kind of scream of rage."
+Without the inclusion of this song on Animals, Waters thought the album "would have just been a kind of scream of rage."

 According to Pink Floyd drummer Nick Mason, and confirmed by Waters, it is a love song directed towards Waters' new wife at the time, Carolyne.
 She was really the only one of Waters' friends Mason had ever met who could hold her own in an argument with Waters.
 According to Mason, someone had to be very good with semantics to win an argument against Waters.
 Waters wrote the song because that is what he had been looking for all along: someone who could stand up to him, an equal.

 The songs are constructed simply and feature no instrumentation besides a strummed acoustic guitar played by Waters.

 A special version of the song was made for the 8-track cartridge release.
 This version of the song links Part 1 and Part 2 with a guitar solo, performed by Snowy White, who would later play the guitar solo in live performances on the 1977 In the Flesh Tour.
 The complete version of the song, including the instrumental bridge, was re-released on White's Goldtop compilation album in 1995.